Submissions in the framework of the Universal Periodic Review (UPR)

-The Universal Periodic Review (UPR) is a unique process which involves the review of the human rights record of all 192 UN Member States once every four years.
+The Universal Periodic Review (UPR) is a unique process which involves the review of the human rights record of all 192 UN Member States once every four-and-half year.
 It was created by the UN General Assembly in 2006.
 The UPR offers an opportunity for the States to report on how they have fulfilled their obligations under the most important international human rights instruments.
 In addition, the UPR is a potentially powerful tool to improve the human rights situation in all countries and to address human rights violations wherever they occur.

 In this review process, the UN pays special attention to the information submitted by non-governmental organizations.
 The Hungarian Helsinki Committee aims to assist the UN to better assess Hungary’s human rights performance by contributing to alternative reports within the framework of the UPR.